jeftegoes/AwsOverview/Management & Governance/Amazon CloudWatch.md

 # 17. Logs for EC2

 - **By default, no logs from your EC2 machine will go to CloudWatch.**
-- You need to run a **CloudWatch Agent** on EC2 to push the log files you want.
+- We need to run a **CloudWatch Agent** on EC2 to push the log files we want.
 - Make sure IAM permissions are correct.
 - The CloudWatch log agent can be setup on-premises too.
   ![Amazon CloudWatch Logs Agent](/Images/Management%20&%20Governance/AmazonCloudWatchLogsAgent.png)